-The Nomination Committee is composed of the following members: Jan Andersson (representing Swedbank Robur Fonder AB) Chairman of the Nomination Committee, Erik Selin (representing Erik Selin Fastigheter AB), Peter Thelin (representing Carve Capital AB) and Ingrid Bonde (Chair of the Board of Hoist Finance).
-The Committee has held one minuted meeting ahead of the 2020 AGM and maintained regular contact between meetings.
-The Committee also held individual interviews with Cecilia Daun Wennborg (Chair of the Risk and Audit Committee), the CEO and the new proposed Board member.
+The Nomination Committee is composed of the following members: Jan Andersson (representing Swedbank Robur Fonder AB) Chairman of the Nomination Committee, Erik Selin (representing Erik Selin Fastigheter AB), Per Arwidsson (representing Arwidsro) and Ingrid Bonde (Chair of the Board of Hoist Finance).
+The Committee has held five minuted meetings ahead of the 2021 AGM and maintained regular contact between meetings.
+The Committee also held individual interviews with several of the current board members, the CEO and a number of Board member candidates.

-The Nomination Committee's proposals, its report on Committee work performed in preparation for the 2020 AGM, and information on the new proposed Board member and auditors are published in connection with the AGM notice.
+The Nomination Committee's proposals, its report on Committee work performed in preparation for the 2021 AGM, and information on the new proposed Chairman of the Board, proposed Board members and auditors are published in connection with the AGM notice.